New ZTALMY recommended titration schedule — click here to access the latest prescribing information

 INDICATION AND USAGE

-ZTALMY is indicated for the treatment of seizures associated with cyclin-dependent kinase-like 5 (CDKL5) deficiency disorder (CDD) in patients 2 years of age and older.
+ZTALMY is indicated for the treatment of seizures associated with cyclin-dependent kinase-like 5 (CDKL5) deficiency disorder (CDD) in patients 2 years and older.

 IMPORTANT SAFETY INFORMATION